Knight Frank's External Privacy Policy

 Where we disclose personal information to another party, we will require the third party to use the personal information only for the specific purposes for which we supply the information.

-2.5 Direct marketing, including via social media
+2.6 Direct marketing, including via social media

-Knight Frank may use and disclose your personal information in order to inform you of products and services that may be of interest to you, including via social media platforms.
-In the event you do not wish to receive such communications, you can opt-out by contacting Knight Frank’s Privacy Officer via the contact details set out at section 2.7 and 2.9 below or through any opt-out mechanism contained in a marketing communication to you.
+In the event you do not wish to receive such communications, you can opt-out by contacting Knight Frank’s Privacy Officer via the contact details set out at section 2.8 and 2.10 below or through any opt-out mechanism contained in a marketing communication to you.

-2.6 Safeguarding your personal information
+Safeguarding your personal information

 Notwithstanding Knight Frank’s commitment to safeguarding your personal information, if an ‘eligible data breach’ occurs (within the meaning of the Privacy Act), we will notify you and the Office of the Australian Information Commissioner (OAIC) that this has occurred.
 An ‘eligible data breach’ broadly refers to the situation where there has been an unauthorised access to, or unauthorised disclosure of, your personal information held by Knight Frank in circumstances where a reasonable person would conclude that the access or disclosure would likely result in serious harm to you.

-2.7 How to request access or correct personal information
+2.8 How to request access or correct personal information

 By telephone: 03 9604 4700